 It’s never too late to start a new craft.
-Just ask Vanessa Vargas Wilson (aka The Crafty Gemini), who not only teaches sewing in Sew Little: Nursery Design , but also shows off her quilting, knitting and embroidery skills in the classes that come with a Bluprint Project Plan.
+Just ask Vanessa Vargas Wilson (aka The Crafty Gemini), who not only teaches sewing in Sew Little: Nursery Design , but also shows off her quilting skills in Quilt the Partial Eclipse Wall Hanging , knitting in Knit the 2nd & Shunk Shawl and embroidery in Embroider the Llama Mamas Hoop .

 A self-taught maker since childhood, Vanessa has clearly stretched her skills — and expertise — among a wide array of hobbies.
 Which is exactly why we asked her to share the story behind her crafty ways, and reveal what she thinks is so valuable about creative communities.